contagon/handbook/handbook/2-supporting-individuals-and-families.md

 Cleaving also includes total fidelity between husband and wife.
 Physical intimacy between husband and wife is intended to be beautiful and sacred.
 It is ordained of God for the creation of children and for the expression of love between husband and wife.
 Tenderness and respect﻿—not selfishness﻿—should guide their intimate relationship.

 God has commanded that sexual intimacy is to be reserved for marriage between a man and a woman.
 Remaining sexually pure before marriage and faithful within marriage helps individuals be truly happy and avoid spiritual, emotional, and physical harm.
-Parents and Church leaders are encouraged to do all they can to reinforce this teaching (see [38.6.5](38-church-policies-and-guidelines.md#3865-chastity-and-fidelity)).
+Parents and Church leaders are encouraged to do all they can to reinforce this teaching.
+(See [38.6.5](38-church-policies-and-guidelines.md#3865-chastity-and-fidelity).)

 A couple seeks to be unified in establishing their family (see [Genesis 2:24](https://www.churchofjesuschrist.org/study/scriptures/ot/gen/2.24?lang=eng#p24)).
 Being united in marriage requires a full partnership, sharing responsibilities.
 A husband and wife are equal in God’s eyes.
 One should not dominate the other.
 Their decisions should be made in unity and love, with full participation of both.